kelvinagyareyeboah/ChatChain/README.md

-uthenticate users via Internet Identity.
-- **Responsive UI**: A sleek, gradient-styled interface with a user list, chat window, and settings modal.
-- **Real-Time Updates**: Polls for new messages every 5 seconds to keep conversations fresh.
-- **Scalable Backend**: Uses a Motoko canister for persistent storage of users and messages.
+uthent Motoko canister for persistent storage of users and messages.
 - **Open Source**: Built with vanilla JavaScript, HTML, CSS, and Motoko for easy customization.

 ---